 Day: Sunday, October 28, 2018 (Rain or Shine)

-Costumed kids start lining up at the Visitors Center in Polhill Park (South Avenue/9D and Main Street, near Bank Square and Beacon Creamery) for a parade all the way down Main Street stopping at the intersection of Verplanck Avenue and Main Street.
+Costumed kids start lining up at the Visitors Center at Polhill Park (the little triangle land at South Avenue/Route 9D and Main Street, near Bank Square and Beacon Creamery) for a parade all the way down Main Street stopping at the intersection of Verplanck Avenue and Main Street.

-In year’s past, kids have trick-or-treated while they parade.
-However, the intent, according to the parade’s main organizer Sheryl Glickman of Notions-n-Potions, has been to parade down the middle of Main Street, and head back up on the sidewalks to casually trick or treat from storefronts, and spend time visiting the shops and galleries.
-We checked in with Sheryl, and got the nitty gritty details for you on how it all works:
+In years past, kids have trick-or-treated while they parade.
+However, according to the parade’s main organizer, Sheryl Glickman of Notions-n-Potions, the intent has been for participants to parade down the middle of Main Street, and head back up on the sidewalks to casually trick or treat from storefronts, and spend time visiting the shops and galleries.
+We checked in with Sheryl, and got the nitty-gritty details for you on how it all works: